Silago: Tourism

 Silago got her name from the word “murcielago” which is a Spanish term for bat, because of this species' dominance in the locality.
 Proof to this is the giant bat sanctuary at Barangay Catmon.
 Along the coastal barangays of the town, there are clean beaches and a structure designed by nature lying in the town's deep blue sea known as Pelada Rock, also locally known as “Batong Dako" meaning large rock, which was occupied and utilized as a camp by the Japanese Imperial Army during the Second World War.
 The peculiar beauty of this rock is enhanced with the abundance of birds hovering and built their nest on it, sea snakes making the rock as their dwelling place, with fish and other marine products surrounding it.
 The rock is located just a short distance from the shore of Barangay Laguma and Barangay Salvacion.

 Farther north, is a natural rock formation with a length of more or less 50 meters from the shore and about 10 meters wide.

 The interior of Silago is mountainous, in which is the town's vast forest, home of the wild pigs locally known as “Baboy Ihas”.
 Among all the municipalities of the province, Silago is identified to have the biggest forest area.

-The Municipal Tree Park is another kind of tourist attraction in the municipality where fresh breeze and songs of the birds make the atmosphere pleasantly unique.
+The Municipal Tree Park, established under the administration of former mayor Martin "Boy" Tomol Sr. is another kind of tourist attraction in the municipality where fresh breeze and songs of the birds make the atmosphere pleasantly unique.
 On its northern part is a clean and clear river suitable for swimming.